soilwise-he/SoilWise-documentation/tech/docs/technical_components/natural_language_querying.md

 ## Foreseen functionality

-Leverage existing search technology (e.g. Solr) combined with new developments in NLP (such as transformer based language models) to make harvested knowledge (documents and formal knowledge graphs) accessible to SoilWise users.
-Moving from basic keyword based search (tf-idf, bm25), via the use of taxonomies and entity extraction, to using (natural language) query intent (semantic query parsing, semantic knowledge graphs, personalisation, virtual assistants (chatbots)).
+Leverage existing search technology (e.g. the Apache Solr open source search engine) combined with new developments in NLP (such as transformer based language models) to make harvested knowledge (documents and formal knowledge graphs) accessible to SoilWise users.

+General steps towards an AI based self-learning search system, from less to more complex:
+- basic keyword based search (**tf-idf**[^4], **bm25**[^5])
+- use of taxonomies and entity extraction
+- understanding query intent (semantic query parsing, semantic knowledge graphs, virtual assistants)
+- automated relevance tuning (signals boosting, collaborative filtering, learning to rank)
+- Self-learning search system

 The final aim is towards extractive question answering (extract answers from sources in real-time), result summarization (summarize search results for easy review), and abstractive question answering (generate answers to questions from search results).
 Not all these aims might be achievable within the project though.
+Later steps depend more on the use of complex language models.

 One step towards personalisation could be the use of (user) signals boosting and collaborative filtering.
 But this would require tracking and logging (user) actions.

+A seperate development could be a chatbot based on selected key soil knowledge documents ingested into a vector database (as a fixed resource), or even a fine-tuned LLM that is more soil science specific than a plain foundation LLM.

 Optionally the functionality can be extended from text processing to also include multi-modal data such as photos (e.g. of soil profiles).
 Effort needed for this has to be carefully considered.